-Professor and Acting Dean of the School of Public Policy at the Central European University in Budapest.
+Professor and Acting Dean (2020-, 2017-19) of the School of Public Policy at the Central European University in Vienna.
 Founder and Scientific Director of CELSI, Bratislava.
-Affiliated Scholar at the Global Labor Organization; Centre for Population, Development and Labour Economics (POP), MERIT, United Nations University, Maastricht; and University of Economics in Bratislava.
-Visiting Research Fellow and former Deputy Program Director "Migration", leader of the research sub-area EU Enlargement and the Labor Markets and Deputy Director of Research (2009) at the Institute of Labor Economics (IZA) in Bonn, Germany.
+Mercator Senior Visiting Fellow (20019-20) at Bruegel, Brussels.
+Affiliated Scholar and member of the Advisory Board at the Global Labor Organization.
+Affiliated Researcher at Centre for Population, Development and Labour Economics (POP), MERIT, United Nations University, Maastricht; and the University of Economics in Bratislava.
+Research Fellow (2005-2015), Deputy Program Director "Migration" (2007-2016), and Deputy Director of Research (2009) at the Institute of Labor Economics (IZA) in Bonn, Germany.
 Visiting Research Fellow at Harvard University's Labor and Worklife Program 2014/15.

 Martin Kahanec has held several advisory positions and leading roles in a number of scientific and policy projects with the World Bank, the European Commission, European Parliament, European Court of Auditors, OECD, and other international and national institutions.

 Martin Kahanec earned his Ph.D. in Economics in 2006 from the Center for Economic Research (CentER), Tilburg University, the Netherlands.